LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 ### Introduction

 Proactive Messaging allows brands to send outbound messages to consumers and route the responses from consumers into Conversational Cloud; creating two-way messaging conversations.
-Proactive Messaging v2.0 API is the latest API with a lot of improvements from the older 1.0 API version.
-Proactive v2.0 API comes with rate limiting, support for scheduling guardrails, high send rate and integrates with Conversational Cloud campaign and engagement for conversation routing.
+Proactive Messaging v2.0 API is the latest API with many improvements from the older 1.0 API version.
+The Proactive v2.0 API comes with rate limiting, support for scheduling guardrails, high send rate and integrates with Conversational Cloud campaign and engagement for conversation routing.
 Proactive Messaging v2.0 API is currently available to customers for SMS and WhatApp.
-Note: Proactive Messaging can be leveraged using Proactive 2.0 API or [Web Tool](https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-overview.html).
+Note: Proactive Messaging can be leveraged using Proactive 2.0 API or the [Web Tool](https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-overview.html).

 ### Getting Started

-1. Onboarding to [Proactive Web Tool](https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-overview.html) is mandatory before onboarding to Proactive 2.0 API.
-For Proactive Web Tool, fill out this [request](https://forms.gle/tUqhtE7kjAJpmo9L8) to get on-boarded.
+1. Onboarding to the [Proactive Web Tool](https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-overview.html) is mandatory before onboarding to Proactive 2.0 API.
+For the Proactive Web Tool, fill out this [request](https://forms.gle/tUqhtE7kjAJpmo9L8) to get on-boarded.
 2. To onboard on Proactive 2.0 API, perform steps as mentioned below
 - Login to [Proactive](https://proactive-messaging.fs.liveperson.com/) web app with user having administrator privileges.
     * Click on Settings tab in menu bar.